 Initial Setup: Easy and Intuitive

-To use MyWhoosh, you have to have a smart trainer.
-Having only a cadence + speed sensor is not possible.
-However, MyWhoosh is working on adding this feature.
+To use MyWhoosh, you need a smart trainer.
+Having only a cadence and speed sensor is also possible since version 4.0.

-Before I started using this app, I read many reviews that people struggled to connect it with their trainers.
-I connected Wahoo KICKR v5 and Wahoo TICKR easily with my iPhone 14 Pro over Bluetooth.
+Before I started using it, I read many reviews that people struggled to connect it with their trainers.
+I easily connected the Wahoo KICKR v5 and the Wahoo TICKR to my iPhone 14 Pro over Bluetooth.
+I tried the same with my MacBook Pro 2020 and Cycplus T3, and the connection was flawless.

 INDOOR CYCLING TIP: Improve your comfort and engagement with a cycling rocker plate and its swinging motion.
 I also recommend buying an indoor cycling fan to keep you cool.